Bangabandhu

 We believe that the arts are extremely important in giving children the opportunity to express themselves and develop interest and talents in non-academic subjects.
 For this reason a large proportion of our curriculum budget is spent on Music.

-We employ two music teachers, one to teach weekly music lessons to the children in Nursery and Reception and another who teaches a weekly music lesson to children in Y1 to Y6.
+We teach weekly music lessons to the children in Nursery to Year 6.
 The 2014 Music National Curriculum is taught to children during these sessions.
-These are weekly 30 minute lessons.
+These are weekly 45 minute lessons.

 Early Years (Nursery & Reception) Curriculum